MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Evaluation

 \subsection{Results}

-In this section we shown that \texttt{MARS} by using combination of heuristic and RL-A3C algorithm can improve the performance, time and avoid over-fitting the network for scheduling tasks on HPC system.
-Most of the reinforcement learning algorithm need to be configured with proper parameters from HPC, figure \ref{fig:algorithm_comp} shows the different policies based on different configuration, the y-axis is the average bounded slowdown and the x-axis is the different scheduling policies.
+In this section, we show that \texttt{MARS}, by using a combination of heuristic and the RL-A3C algorithms, can improve the performance, time and avoid over-fitting the network for scheduling tasks on HPC systems.
+Most reinforcement learning algorithms need to be configured with proper parameters from HPC.
+Figure \ref{fig:algorithm_comp} shows the different policies based on different configurations, where the y-axis is the average bounded slowdown, and the x-axis is the different scheduling policies.

-Our scheduler ratio of training and testing was 70\% to 30\% similar to most of RL algorithms.
-We categorized three different configuration and sizes for our test bed, small data-set was contained between 512 tasks to 2000, medium size data-set was from 2000 to 9000 tasks and lastly large data-set was between 10000 to 25000 tasks.
-We randomly selected tasks from different data-sets and perform experiment with different configuration.
-The other factor we considered is the number of iteration per each task in DNN and the delay between task arrival.
-By experimenting on different configuration we showed that in terms of reinforcement learning and heuristic algorithm the proper configuration causes a significant difference in result.
+Our scheduler ratio of training and testing was 70\% to 30\%, similar to most other RL algorithms.
+We categorized three different configurations and sizes for our testbed: the small data-set contained between 512 to 2000 tasks, the medium size data-set was from 2000 to 9000 tasks, and lastly, the large data-set was between 10000 to 25000 tasks.
+We randomly selected tasks from different data sets and performed experiments with different configurations.
+We considered the number of iterations per task in DNN and the delay between task arrival.
+By experimenting with different configurations, we showed that the proper configuration causes a significant difference in result in reinforcement learning and heuristic algorithms.
 Lastly, we added the cost-aware probabilities after creating the RL-A3C model.

-In figure \ref{fig:algorithm_comp} part (a) we choose a large data-set from IBM SDSC Blue with 20000 tasks to train and 6000 tasks to test, however since the data configuration was chosen randomly the reinforcement learning algorithm reacts worst than \texttt{MARS}.
-Similarly in part (b), we selected 15000 random tasks and observed the same result.
-However, if the workflow size is large enough and the data is consistent with configuration of DNN, the RL-A3C algorithm will improve.
-Figure \ref{fig:algorithm_comp} part (c) was HPC2N data-set with 4000 selected tasks, and Figure \ref{fig:algorithm_comp} part (d) is small selected tasks from ANL Intrepid data-set, all three experiment configuration was chosen randomly.
+In figure \ref{fig:algorithm_comp} part (a), we choose a large data-set from IBM SDSC Blue with 20000 tasks to train and 6000 tasks to test.
+However, since the data configuration was chosen randomly, the reinforcement learning algorithm reacts worst than \texttt{MARS}.
+Similarly, in part (b), we selected 15000 random tasks and observed the same result; however, if the workflow size is large enough and the data is consistent with the configuration of DNN, the RL-A3C algorithm will improve.
+Figure \ref{fig:algorithm_comp} part (c) was HPC2N data-set with 4000 selected tasks, and Figure \ref{fig:algorithm_comp} part (d) contains small selected tasks from ANL Intrepid data-set.
+All three experiment configurations were chosen randomly.